DualSPHysics/DualSPHysics/README.md

 2. In a terminal, go to the folder `cd DualSPHysics/src/source/`
 3. Edit the `Makefile` file with a text editor and then:
    * Set the `DIRTOOLKIT` variable with the path to CUDA in your system e.g. `DIRTOOLKIT=/opt/cuda`
-   * Make sure that your `G++` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 9.1 only supports G++ versions up to 6.x).
-If you want to use an specific version, you should modify the variable `CC`, for example: `CC=/usr/local/bin/g++-6`
+   * Make sure that your `G++` compiler version is compatible with the CUDA version installed in your system (e.g. CUDA 11.7 supports G++ versions up to 11.x).
+If you want to use an specific version, you should modify the variable `CC`, for example: `CC=/usr/local/bin/g++-11`
-   * If you are using G++ version 5 of greater make sure to set `USE_GCC5=YES`
 4. Execute `make clean` to make sure the environment is clean and ready to compile.
 5. Execute `make`

 After compiling you should see a message like `--- Compiled Release GPU/CPU version ---`.
-Go to `bin/linux/` to check that `DualSPHyiscs_linux64` or `DualSPHyiscsCPU_linux64` is there and build correctly.
+Go to `bin/linux/` to check that `DualSPHyiscs5.2_linux64` or `DualSPHyiscs5.2CPU_linux64` is there and build correctly.

 **For the CPU version**: If you want to compile de CPU version just ignore CUDA and use the makefile `Makefile_cpu`.
 To specify a different file to `make`, use the `-f` parameter: `make -f Makefile_cpu`